What Is Sexual Grooming and What Should Parents Know?

 - Parental Control Tips

 Growing up in this era is a challenge.
 With the rise in electronic communication and endless activities available on the Internet for children, they are exposed to numerous digital dangers, for instance, sexual grooming.

 Sexual grooming is when a person develops a relationship, builds trust and an emotional connection with a minor so that they can take advantage of them sexually, exploit, or traffic them.
 Child grooming is often done online through social media apps like Instagram, text messages, and messaging apps like WhatsApp, video chats, and gaming sites.

 You can do online child grooming over a short or long time.
 At times the sexual predators go to the extent of building a relationship with the minor's family and friends to earn their trust so that they never suspect their ill intent towards the child!

 In this article, we look in detail at signs of grooming, sexual predator characteristics, and how to handle the issue to save young people from this digital danger.
 Read on.

-It is not easy to figure out whether your kid is sexually groomed or not since the signs are not visible and in most cases, hidden.
+It is not easy to figure out whether your kid is sexually groomed or not since the signs are not visible and, in most cases, hidden.
 It is even more difficult when your kid is a teenager.
-Most of the time, parents assume it's the ‘normal’ teenage behavior, yet there is more to what meets the eye.
+Parents often assume it's the "normal" teenage behavior, yet there is more to what meets the eye.